chinook2/Chinook2/client/mobile.md

 >android
 ````

+If it doesn't work check if the following path is present in the PATH environment variable : C:\Program Files (x86)\AndroidSDK\tools

 You need to select an API version for the SDK.
 We recommend to use API 19 (Android 4.4) to have better compatibility...
 (Not sure !!) and Android SDK Build-tools 21

+If an error occured for the installation re-run the SDK Manager as administrator (right click, "Run as administrator")

 *IMPORTANT* : Cordova 5.4.x need API 22 !
+For API 19 use Cordova x.x.x